 - Student led awareness campaigns:

 - Reporting incidents to college personnel

 We want every member of our community to feel welcomed and valued.
 Biased interactions conflict with this aim when students feel alienated, ostracized, stressed, anxious, depressed and even intimidated, feelings that impede learning and conflict with our community values.

 Students are free to argue, debate, discuss, and disagree passionately.
 Ideally students are developing skills to engage civilly.
 When tensions escalate into more serious behaviors students are encouraged to seek institutional support toward resolution.
 These tensions may manifest themselves in the form of covert behaviors (e.g. microaggressions) and more overt expressions (e.g. macroaggressions,).
 While the intent of many of these behaviors, is not to hurt, disparage or insult, the impact, nonetheless, is often very painful and devaluing.

 - The Bias Incident Reporting form is a confidential email form viewable in Maxient.
-When an incident is filed its contents are viewable to Joyce Bylander, Mike Reed, and Vincent Stephens, as well as Elizabeth Farner (Assistant Dean Conduct).
+When an incident is filed its contents are viewable to Joyce Bylander, Brenda Bretz, and Vincent Stephens, as well as Elizabeth Farner (Assistant Dean of Conduct).

-- Mike Reed responds to forms regarding student and staff or faculty incidents.
+- Brenda Bretz responds to forms regarding student and staff or faculty incidents.
 Vincent Stephens responds to forms regarding student-student incidents.